Jumbles Country Park is a country park in the Bradshaw Valley, around four miles north of Bolton town centre.

 Ousel Nest Meadows lie to the south of the reservoir.
 The area takes its name from the old English word for a blackbird.
 The woodland here is home to birds such as the jay, sparrowhawk, grey heron, and kestrel.
 Foxes and roe deer can also be seen here.

 Jumbles Country Park is situated between Chapeltown and Bromley Cross.
-The main car park is just off Bradshaw Road (postcode BL2 4JS).
+The main car park is just off Bradshaw Road.
+The official postcode is BL2 4JS, although on some sat nav systems BL2 4JP works better.
 When driving from Bolton look for the brown tourist sign or the sign for the Park Fold Farm bed and breakfast, camping, and caravan site.

 Bromley Cross Train Station is around ¼ mile from the southern end of the park.
 There are regular services to here from Clitheroe, Blackburn, Darwen, Bolton, and Manchester Victoria.